teuben/GBT-EDGE/README.md

-       masks/        - here you need to place the mask_GAL.fits file (or symlink) for the -M flag rawdata/      - (symlink to) where the rawdata are stored weather/      - (symlink to) where the GBT Weather data are stored (with Coeff*.txt files)
+       masks/        - here you need to place the mask_GAL.fits file (or symlink) for the -M flag rawdata/      - (symlink to) where the rawdata are stored weather/      - (symlink to) where the GBT Weather data are stored (with Coeff*.txt files) astridlogs/   - keeps the astrid logs created with "getastridlog" tsyslogs/     - keeps the tsys logs created with ./tsys.py

 and specific to being at GBT: